 MU242s Music History II: High Baroque to the Dawn of Romanticism Focuses on music of the High Baroque, Classical, and early Romantic periods, including works of Bach, Handel, Haydn, Mozart, Beethoven, Schubert, Chopin, and Schumann.
 Students develop critical, analytical, and listening tools for dealing with these repertoires and hone their bibliographic, oral, and written skills.
 Theoretical issues include the relationship between musical structure and cultural context, music's relationship to literature and the visual arts, tonality, music and drama, and aesthetics.
 Prerequisite: Music 111 and 181.
 Four credit hours.
 SAUNDERS

 MU252f Introduction to World Music While nearly every society in the world has music as an important part of life, its meaning varies widely.
 We will examine some of the ways music is integrated in different societies in the world, focusing on a variety of musical traditions in Asia, Africa, the Near East, and the Americas.
 Units cover religious ritual, art music, theater and poetry, and festival.
 Traditions covered include santeria, north Indian classical music, Russian folk music, gagaku, Brazilian capoeira, samba, Native American pow-wow, 'oud art music, and many more.
+Open to first-year students.
 Four credit hours.
 A, I. ZELENSKY

 MU254f Music of Meditation Study of music, ritual, and meditation in Rinzai Zen Buddhism, monastic Roman Catholicism, and Hinduism.
 Attention to ways communication and apprehension of sacred texts are affected by unique musical and meditative practices and ritual forms.
 Units include (1) discussion of writings by Japanese, Indian, and Western philosophers, musicians, and theorists of language; (2) instruction in the three forms of ritual choreography and meditation techniques; (3) chant instruction and performance.
 Each unit concludes with a required public group performance scheduled outside regular class time.
 Willingness to engage in original research and participate in group chanting and meditation/contemplation exercises is essential.
 Four credit hours.
 A. NUSS